 The battle of the sexes is not always a cold war.

-One child was sexually and violently abused by a grandparent from the age of five until adolescence.
+And one child I know was sexually and violently abused by a grandparent from the age of five until adolescence.

-And that person is apparently still blaming him/herself because their body may have responded ‘naturally’ to the abuse, one that routine rape had become the norm.
+And that person is apparently still blaming him/herself because their body may have responded ‘naturally’ to the abuse, once that routine rape had become the norm.

 Talk about cynical sexual grooming!